-Over the last several years, timeless verities related to getting into college–or even what colleges a student can get into–have given way to painful, new truths.
-Amy and Mike invited educational consultant Rebecca Stuart-Orlowski to share admissions notes for the HS graduating class of 2023.
+Every year, timeless verities related to getting into college–or even what colleges a student can get into–give way to painful, new truths and exciting, new opportunities.
+Amy and Mike invited educational consultant Rebecca Stuart-Orlowski to return to the show with admissions notes for the HS graduating class of 2024.

 What are five things you will learn in this episode?

 - What does it truly mean to build a balanced college list?

 - What’s a good way to help manage expectations for students who are applying to highly selective colleges?

 - How optional are test scores in the current admissions cycle?

 - What other majors might a Computer Science student consider in light of admissions challenges for those increasingly popular programs?

 - What should students know about the University of California admissions and what are some alternative ideas for colleges?